tristandunn/github-voice/README.markdown

 ### text.callToAction

 The call-to-action text used for the link below the issue list.
-(Default: "&amp;raquo; Go to our Feedback Forum")
+(Default: "&#38;raquo; Go to our Feedback Forum")

 ## License

 The MIT License

-Copyright (c) 2009 Tristan Dunn
+Copyright (c) 2011 Tristan Dunn

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal